Hamiltonian learning via quantum Zeno effect: Preliminaries

 \subsection{Quantum Zeno effect via unitary kicks}

-The key element of our protocol is the induction of a QZE through frequent unitary kicks, which dynamically isolate the evolution of local patches of qubits.
-Specifically, over a total evolution time \(T\), we interleave the system's natural dynamics under the unknown Hamiltonian \(H\) with a sequence of \(r\) instantaneous kicks \(U_{\text{kick}}\), applied at intervals \(T/r\).
+The QZE describes how frequent interventions can inhibit or modify a system's natural evolution, effectively constraining it to a restricted subspace of the Hilbert space.
+While it was originally formulated in terms of repeated projective measurements, the same mechanism can be realized in a fully unitary way, for example through strong continuous couplings or via instantaneous unitary kicks.
+In our protocol, we adopt the unitary-kick implementation, which offers two key advantages: it preserves unitarity throughout the process and it is well-suited to hardware platforms.
+Concretely, over a total evolution time \(T\), we interleave the system's natural dynamics under the unknown Hamiltonian \(H\) with a sequence of \(r\) instantaneous kicks \(U_{\text{kick}}\), applied at intervals \(T/r\).
 At the end of the sequence, we apply the inverse operation $ \left (U_{\text{kick}}^\dagger \right ) ^r$ (the ``back-kick'') to remove the trivial phases accumulated from the repeated kicks, so that only the effective Zeno evolution remains.
-To characterize the resulting dynamics, we define the sequence of unitaries
+Formally, we define the kicked evolution as

 It can be proven that, in the limit $r \rightarrow \infty$, this sequence converges to